 A statutory assessment is an assessment required by law under the Children Act 1989.
-Local Authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-Local Authorities undertake assessments of the needs of individual children to determine what services to provide and action to take.
-A children's social care assessment is a multi- agency assessment carried out under Section 17 of the Children Act 1989.
-This requires working together with children, young people and families and it will require their consent to progress.
-A social worker is responsible for leading the assessment and has a duty to ascertain the child's wishes and feelings and take account of them when planning the provision of service.
+Local assessment is a multi- agency assessment carried out under Section 17 of the Children Act 1989.
+This requires working together with children, young people, families and partners and it will require their consent to progress.
+In Croydon, it remains the case that a social worker is responsible for leading the assessment and has a duty to ascertain the child's wishes and feelings and take account of them when planning the provision of service.